Learning-based Moving Horizon Estimation through Differentiable Convex Optimization Layers: Learning-based Moving Horizon Estimation

-In order to improve our belief of the unknown system parameter~$\theta$ during online estimation, we rely on output-error system identification \cite{Bergboer2002,Verhaegen1992}, where a prediction model is used to map a known input sequence to a predicted output sequence.
+In order to improve the performance of the MHE estimator during online estimation we rely on output-error system identification \citep{Verhaegen1992,Bergboer2002}, where a prediction model is used to map a known input sequence to a predicted output sequence.
 The parameters of the prediction model are then chosen to minimize a squared norm cost between actual measurements and predicted outputs.
-This leads to the following system identification problem
+This leads to the following estimator tuning problem

-where the second term in the objective \eqref{eq:tuning_problem_LS_objective} with weighting parameter $\gamma \ge 0$ is used to prevent overfitting of the parameter to minimize the loss on the measurements, while the quality of the disturbance estimates deteriorates.
-We can not analytically find an optimizer $\theta^*$ for the identification problem~\eqref{eq:tuning_problem_LS}, since the MHE estimator is an implicit mapping from parameter vector $\theta$ to state estimate $\hat{x}(k)$ and thus, we can not directly evaluate the expectation in the objective~\eqref{eq:tuning_problem_LS_objective}.
-We therefore turn to an iterative approach, where the objective~\eqref{eq:tuning_problem_LS_objective} is approximated given a parameter estimate $\hat{\theta}$ and input/output data starting from $n_S$ initial conditions and running the system over $n_T$ time steps as
+where the expectation in~\eqref{eq:tuning_problem_LS_objective} is taken over disturbances $w$, measurement noise $v$, initial conditions~$x(0)$, and input sequences $u$.
+The second term in the objective \eqref{eq:tuning_problem_LS_objective} with weighting parameter $\gamma \ge 0$ is used to prevent overfitting of the parameter to minimize the loss on the measurements, while the quality of the disturbance estimates deteriorates.
+We can not analytically find an optimizer $\hat{\theta}^*$ for the tuning problem~\eqref{eq:tuning_problem_LS}, since the MHE estimator is an implicit mapping from parameter vector $\hat{\theta}$ to state estimate $\hat{x}(k)$ and thus, we cannot directly evaluate the expectation in the objective~\eqref{eq:tuning_problem_LS_objective}.
+We therefore turn to an iterative approach, where the objective~\eqref{eq:tuning_problem_LS_objective} is approximated given a parameter belief $\hat{\theta}$ and input/output data starting from $n_S$ initial conditions and running the MHE estimator over $n_T$ time steps as